wntmorder/Color-Cubes-Puzzle/README.md

 # Game Project

 ## Description
-This is a Unity game project involving two rhombuses filled with diamonds of different colors.
-The objective is to set the same and required color diamonds in the two points of intersection by rotating the rhombuses.
+Two rhombuses, each filled with cubes of various colors, intersect at two points.
+The cubes at these intersections can be relocated to either rhombus by rotating them clockwise or counterclockwise.
+By swiping your finger on the left side of the screen, you rotate the left rhombus, and on the right side, you rotate the right rhombus.
+The objective is to position cubes of the same color at the two intersection points, meeting the specified color requirements.

 ## How to Play
 - Rotate the left rhombus by swiping on the left side of the screen.